Netherlands in the Junior Eurovision Song Contest 2007

-The Netherlands selected their Junior Eurovision entry for 2007 through Junior Songfestival 2007, a national final consisting of 10 songs spread out into two semi-finals and a final.
-The winners were Lisa, Amy & Shelley with the song "Adem in, adem uit".
+The Netherlands was represented at the Junior Eurovision Song Contest 2007 with the song "Adem in, adem uit", written by Amy Vol, Lisa Vol, and Shelley Vol, and performed by themselves as Lisa, Amy & Shelley.
+The Dutch participating broadcaster, Algemene Vereniging Radio Omroep (AVRO), selected its entry for the contsest through Junior Songfestival 2007, a national final consisting of 10 songs spread out into two semi-finals and a final.
+In addition, AVRO was also the host broadcaster and staged the event at the Ahoy Arena in Rotterdam.

 Before Junior Eurovision

 Junior Songfestival 2007

 The final consisted of two semi-finals and one final.
 Each semi-final had 5 songs, with 2 advancing to the final.
 A wildcard was given to one song, which was then allowed to go to the final.

 The votes were awarded as follows: